-Ten journal topics will be assigned during the semester.
-A journal topic may be a personal issue, a quotation, or an activity to prepare a student for a writing assignment.
-Journals are submitted in the TC Online System.
-A good journal is a Word Document one page (or longer) double spaced in 14 point font.
-Journals are meant to allow a student to express ideas and gather information for writing assignments.
-Journals are graded for content, not grammar and mechanics.
+Article responses will be assigned during the semester.
+Read the article provided and respond to the article by summarizing the main points and then agreeing or disagreeing with the points made in the article.
+The article responses are submitted in the TC Online System.
+A good article response is a Word Document one page (or longer) double spaced in 14 point font that is written in paragraph format.
+Article responses are graded for content, not grammar and mechanics.